teamhide/fastapi-boilerplate/README.md

 **Note. you have to pass jwt token via header like `Authorization: Bearer 1234`**

-Custom user class automatically decode header token and store user information into `request.user`
+Custom user class automatically decodes header token and store user information into `request.user`

 If you want to modify custom user class, you have to update below files.